amphp/http-server/README.md

 ##### The Request Environment

 Aerys passes an application exhaustive details of each request in a `$_SERVER`-style CGI-like array.
-Additionally, applications may avoid returning a response initially and assign a value in the future by using the unique request ID (not covered here).
 The example below prints the data stored in the request's ASGI environment array.

 ```php
 <?php